bachan/articles/ab_testing_in_tiki_search_1/README.md

 ![](files/12_all_beta_variations.gif)

-The U-Test shows better sensitivity in all the cases above, the difference is especially high when `views` distribution is heavily shifted to the left.
-Another interesting thing to notice is that if ground truth CTR distribution is shifted to the left, both tests' performance is relatively low (but U-Test still outperforms T-Test).
+The Mann-Whitney U-Test shows better sensitivity in all the cases above, the difference is especially high when `views` distribution is heavily shifted to the left.
+Another interesting thing to notice is that if ground truth CTR distribution is shifted to the left, both tests' performance is relatively low (but Mann-Whitney U-Test still outperforms T-Test).

-Let’s discuss how can we improve it further!
+Let's discuss how can we improve it further!

 ## Bucketing

 A commonly used approach to improve statistical test performance is called "bucketing".
 Instead taking each user separately and comparing CTR distributions between them we could group users into buckets and compare the CTR distributions between those buckets.
 The only requirement here is that each user should only belong to one bucket.
-This can be achieved by using hashing with salt technique.
+To achieve this we can hash each user id with salt and divmod the hash by the number of buckets.
+In our simulated case we will just split the data directly without hashing as it is already a random simulation anyway.

-Let’s write a function to bucketize a given distribution and also wrappers to apply both statistical tests to a bucketed distribution:
+Let's write a function to bucketize a given distribution and also wrappers to apply both statistical tests to a bucketed distribution:

 ```python
 def bucketize(ctrs_0, weights_0, ctrs_1, weights_1, bucket_size=10):